Water Woes | Solving Drainage Issues in Your Yard

 PERMEABLE PAVERS: A beautiful and functional solution for areas like walkways, driveways or patios, is the installation of permeable pavers.
 Installing permeable pavers is an environmentally responsible decision to avoid overstressing storm drainage waterways and to allow the water runoff to percolate naturally back into the ground.
 The installation of these pavers requires expert advice on slope, very specific base preparation and leveling, stone cutting, and paver installation.
 Many mistakenly believe that “permeable” means the water flows through the stone; however, the permeability of them is that the water is allowed to flow through the joints to a crushed stone underlayment that manages water flow.

 DRY CREEK BEDS: Installing a dry creek bed is a beautiful and practical solution for areas that tend to have a natural water flow.
-This involves placing larger decorative rocks along the natural erosion line on a lawn to eliminate further erosion.
+According to professional soil erosion control services, this involves placing larger decorative rocks along the natural erosion line on a lawn to eliminate further erosion.
 This creek bed offers stability to the land and is often incorporated as part of a greater landscaping design plan that features plantings and borders for an integrated look.

 Drainage issues can come with the territory of living among these rolling hills and gorgeous scenic views.
-Diligent homeowners who identify water and drainage issues early can remedy problems before they become an unexpected expense.
+Diligent homeowners who hire plumbing services to identify water and drainage issues early can remedy problems before they become an unexpected expense.
 Often these solutions also add value by improving and beautifying the property, so that maximum enjoyment can be had with the investment. ✦